clc1101/personalblue/README.md

 This is just a tiny little attempt at creating a version of Fedora Silverblue that's for the most part tailored towards my own needs.
 It uses Universal Blue as a base, and contains some included packages, Nvidia drivers and fsync kernel.

-For secure boot support, enroll Ublue's MOK keys.
+For secure boot support, do 'ujust enroll-secure-boot-key'.

 - First, rebase with unsigned image: